 Some energy statistics

-- The world burns 400 EJ of power, though after fossil fuels begin their steep decline, there’ll be 10-20 EJ less per year.
+- The world burns 400 EJ of power, though after fossil fuels begin their steep decline, there will be 10-20 EJ less per year.

 - Very large oil fields provide 80% of oil, and they’re declining from 2 to 20% per year, on average at 6.7%.

-- The rate is expected to increase to 9% if not enough investments are made – and perhaps 9% even if they are.
+- The exponential decline rate is expected to increase to 9% if not enough investments are made – and perhaps 9% or more even with investments

 Spain’s solar photovoltaic electricity